 Realizing that you have a narcissistic mother is never easy.
-Irrespective of your age and your family background, being raised by a narcissistic mother can seriously affect not only your childhood but your adult life as well.
+Irrespective of your age and your family background, things narcissistic mothers say and their actions can seriously affect not only your childhood but your adult life as well.
 It’s about time you start the healing process and move forward with your life.

 It was my wedding day.
 The ceremony was nice and emotional but, as soon as we arrived at the reception, I knew something was off.
 I was sitting next to my new husband when my mom walked up to me, flowers in hand …dressed up as a clown.
 She had organized a play and at this instant, she became the center of attention at my own wedding.

 She wanted to do “something special for me”.
 In her mind, it was fun and innocent.
 In mine, it was another event highjacked by her desire to have all eyes on her.
 It was not the first time nor the last.
 She showed up at most of my birthdays, and to every family event, with a poem to read, a story to tell, a song to sing.
 It was the special gift she had designed for us or was it for her?

 As I grew up, I never really understood why I was triggered by her.
 Maybe all teens are annoyed by their mothers.
 My friends were telling me how funny she was, and I have to admit it was sometimes nice to have a mom who was not typical or boring.
 She was creative and artsy.
 She was designing clothes and furniture, organizing dances for our community and on stage playing in her own productions any time she had the chance.